great-expectations/great_expectations/docs/reference/core_concepts.rst

 Expectations are assertions for data.
 They help accelerate data engineering and increase analytic integrity, by making it possible to answer a critical question: *what can I expect of my data?*

+.. _reference__core_concepts__expectations__expectations:

 **Expectations** are declarative statements that a computer can evaluate, and that are semantically meaningful to humans, like ``expect_column_values_to_be_unique`` or ``expect_column_mean_to_be_between``.
+Expectations are implemented as classes that provide a rich interface to the rest of the library to support validation, profiling, and translation.

+**Expectation Implementations** provide the critical translation layer between what we expect and how to verify the expectation in data or express it in :ref:`data_docs`.
+Expectation Implementations provide different methods for specific execution engines where the actual expectation is executed.

 **Expectation Configurations** describe specific Expectations for data.
 They combine an Expectation and specific parameters to make it possible to evaluate whether the expectation is true for some specific data.
 For example, they might provide expected values for a column or the name of a column whose values should be unique.

-**Expectation Implementations** provide the critical translation layer between what we expect and how to verify the expectation in data or express it in :ref:`data_docs`.
-Expectation Implementations are tailored for specific validation engines where the actual expectation is executed.
+See :ref:`domain and success keys for more information about key parts of an Expectation Configuration <reference__core_concepts__expectations__domain_and_success_keys>`.

 .. _reference__core_concepts__expectations__expectation_suites:

-**Expectation Suites** combine multiple Expectation Configurations into an overall description of a dataset.
+**Expectation Suites** combine multiple Expectation Configurations into an overall description of a Data Asset.
 Expectation Suites should have names corresponding to the kind of data they define, like “NPI” for National Provider Identifier data or “company.users” for a users table.

 .. toctree::
    :maxdepth: 2